Schneegans/Fly-Pie/docs/creating-actions.md

 var action = {

   // There are two fundamental item types in Fly-Pie: Actions and Menus.
 Actions have an
-  // activate() method which is called when the user selects the item, Menus can have
+  // onSelect() method which is called when the user selects the item, Menus can have
   // child Actions or Menus.
 In this example we create an Action!
   class: ItemRegistry.ItemClass.ACTION,